Non local Lotka-Volterra system with cross-diffusion in an heterogeneous medium: Abstract

 \section{Abstract}

-The spatial behavior of an animal population of dispersive and competitive species is studied.
-It may be realized as a result of various kinds of biological effects, as heterogeneity of environmental conditions, mutual attractive or repulsive interactions between individuals, competition between individuals for resources and localization of the offspring during a reproduction event.
-A stochastic model describing the behavior of each individual of such a population is introduced and a large population limit is studied.
-As consequence, the global existence of a nonnegative weak solution to a multidimensional parabolic strongly coupled model for competing species is proved.
-The main feature of the model is the nonlocal nonlinearity appearing in the diffusion and drift term.
-The diffusion matrix is non-symmetric and generally not positive definite and the cross-diffusions terms are allowed to be large if subspecies sizes are large.
-We prove existence and uniqueness of the finite measure-valued solution and give assumptions under which the solution takes values in a functional space.
-Then we make the competition kernel converge to a Dirac measure and obtain solution to a locally competitive version of the previous equation.
-The proofs are essentially based on the underlying stochastic flow related to the dispersive part of the dynamics.
+We introduce a stochastic individual model for the spatial behavior of an animal population of dispersive and competitive species, considering various kinds of biological effects, such as heterogeneity of environmental conditions, mutual attractive or repulsive interactions between individuals or competition between them for resources.
+As a consequence of the study of the large population limit, global existence of a nonnegative weak solution to a multidimensional parabolic strongly coupled model of competing species is proved.
+The main new feature of the corresponding integro-differential equation is the nonlocal nonlinearity appearing in the diffusion terms, which may depend on the spatial densities of all population types.
+Moreover, the diffusion matrix is generally not strictly positive definite and the cross-diffusion effect allows for linearly growing influences of the subpopulations' sizes.
+We prove uniqueness of the finite measure-valued solution and give conditions under which the solution takes values in a functional space.
+We then make the competition kernels converge to a Dirac measure and obtain the existence of a solution to a locally competitive version of the previous equation.
+The large population limit is obtained by means of weak convergence tools for measure valued processes.
+The techniques employed in the study of the liming equation are novel, and are essentially based on the underlying stochastic flow related to the dispersive part of the dynamics, together with the use of suitable dual distances in the space of finite measures.

+This is an extended version of the paper ``Non local Lotka-Volterra system with cross-diffusion in a heterogeneous medium'' appeared in J. Math.
+Biol (2015) 70:829-854.